gc3-uzh-ch/gridka-school/tutorial/keystone.rst

 * stores information about available *services* and the URI of the *endpoints*.

-Every OpenStack client and service need to access keystone, first to discover other services, and then to authenticate and authorize each request.
-It is thus the main endpoint of an OpenStack installation, so that by giving the URL of the keystone service a client can get all the information it needs to operate on that specific cloud.
+Every OpenStack client and service needs to access keystone, first to discover other services, and then to authenticate and authorize each request.
+It is thus the main endpoint of an OpenStack installation, so that by giving the URL of the keystone service, a client can get all the information it needs to operate on that specific cloud.

 In order to facilitate your understanding during this part we add the